TN-Light/Hydro-Nexus/README.md

-Hydro-Nexus is an innovative agricultural system designed to help users grow exotic crops efficiently by combining the benefits of subsurface drip irrigation (SDI) and hydroponics.
+QBM-HydroNet (Quantum/Plasma-driven, Bio-integrated, Machine-managed Hydroponic Network) is an innovative bioregenerative agricultural system designed to help users grow exotic crops efficiently by combining the benefits of subsurface drip irrigation (SDI) and hydroponics.
 The project focuses on using a specially engineered, soilless buffer medium in modular grow bags, managed with advanced IoT sensors and AI automation for real-time monitoring and adaptive control.

 Key Features
 Custom Buffer Medium: Uses a unique mix of cocopeat, perlite, biochar, and recycled polymer beads for optimal moisture, aeration, and microbial support, greatly reducing root rot and boosting plant health.